Sustainable Remodeling for Houses

 Existing buildings make up one of the largest users of electricity and energy in our country.
 We need to cover the basics of making our existing homes and buildings energy efficient.

-- Insulation levels - Can use recycled blue jeans or paper/borate insulation, as well as non-urea chopped fiberglass batt blown into walls.
-Code levels: Roof R-49 (R-38 for sloped), Walls R-21, Floor R-30 above crawl space.
+Insulation levels - Can use cellulose/borate insulation or non-urea chopped fiberglass batt blown into walls.
+Code minimum levels: Roof R-49 (R-38 for sloped), Walls R-21, Floor R-30 above crawl space.

-- Efficient lighting and appliances.
-CFL and LED = Compact Fluorescent Lighting and Light Emitting Diode.
-CFL is about 10% of normal bulb.
+Efficient lighting and appliances.
+LED = Light Emitting Diode.
 LED is 10% of CFL.
 Appliances like washing machines and refrigerators are now rated for you with the yellow tags in the store.

-- Not-So-Big design (Example: new bungalows with smaller footprints <1000 SF).
-Just right sizing with common areas: large shared lawn & commons party room & tool shop.
+Not-So-Big design (Example: new bungalows with smaller footprints <1000 SF).
+Just right sizing of living spaces.

-- Our first Image of Green might be solar panels and wind turbines.
-We may even have heard of zero-energy buildings.
-But before we start with high-tech solutions, we need to accomplish the basics, as stated previously.
+Our first Image of Green might be solar panels and wind turbines.
+But before we start with high-tech solutions, we need to accomplish these basics.

 Point Two: Sustainable Materials.

-We can start to specify materials that have high-recycle content, locally sourced (with exceptions), well-managed and renewable sources.
+We can start to specify materials that have high-recycle content, locally sourced, well-managed and renewable sources.
 Examples:

-- Countertops: Paperstone is an example of countertops made from recycled paper plus a water-based petroleum-free resin.
+Countertops: Paperstone is an example of countertops made from recycled paper plus a water-based petroleum-free resin.
 Novustone has a low-carbon concrete formulation.
-Squak Mtn has high-recycled content of glass and paper in the low-carbon substrate.
+Squak Mountain has high-recycled content of glass and paper in the low-carbon substrate.

-- Tiles: Local company Bedrock has glass tiles are 100% recycled content.
+Tiles: Local company Bedrock has glass tiles that are 100% recycled content.

-- Salvage - example of reuse and recycled components.
-In 2003 Seattle generated over 178.000 tons of construction related debris (more than our household garbage).
+Salvage - example of reuse and recycled components.
+Construction related debris accounts for over 30% of all waste disposal in Seattle (more than our household garbage).